-15 These key messages are not intended to comprehensively capture every aspect of our respective discussions, or provide verbatim accounts.
+16 These key messages are not intended to comprehensively capture every aspect of our respective discussions, or provide verbatim accounts.
 We hope these are an accurate reflection of what was discussed and do not unduly misconstrue or misrepresent any views presented.

 - A preference for simplicity of the final bulk charges to help NAVs assess the financial viability of sites - Clarifying our approach to HWD and highlighting how we are accounting for those avoided costs - 4.10 We have valued the engagement and feedback received through these conversations and would welcome further discussions. - 4.11 Engaged with Ofwat bilaterally on key aspects of our approach, including: - Wholesale allowed return.
-We expect this will be an area of discussion at future working groups - Our approach to HWD.
-We have included avoided costs for HWD implicitly in the bottomup consideration of activity-based costs (see paragraph 3.31).
+We expect this will be an area of discussion at future working groups. - Our proposed approach to use asset ratios to develop a view of a notional, average site, instead of pursuing site-specific charging based on NAV provided asset data, reflecting NAV feedback.
+We responded to the BCWG working paper 1 in September 2023 regarding our approach to HWD charges.
+We have included avoided costs for HWD implicitly in the bottom-up consideration of activity-based costs (see paragraph 3.32).
 Ofwat suggested a preference to apply a top-down deduction based on the percent of highways looked after by a NAV.
-We have not been able to apply this for 2023-24 charges and have therefore included this in the section below as something we can look into going forwards. - Our proposed approach to use asset ratios to develop a view of a notional, average site, instead of pursuing site-specific charging based on NAV provided asset data, reflecting NAV feedback.
+Our analysis suggests that in most cases, on a NAV site, the length of highway is close to equivalent to length of sewers, so we do not see a case to alter our approach as it would result in essentially the same avoided cost. - We also responded to the BCWG working paper 2 in September 2023 detailing our avoided cost publications.